Pain During Ovulation

 Magnesium

 Magnesium is always in my pain-relieving toolbox.
-Magnesium can relax tense muscles and help calm down inflammation by inhibiting signaling molecules that influence pain.
+Magnesium13 can relax tense muscles and help calm down inflammation by inhibiting signaling molecules that influence pain.
 It's also essential for hormone balance and can be taken orally, or sometimes people use topical magnesium for muscle pain.

 Eating foods high in magnesium, such as spinach, chard, kale, pumpkin seeds, or black beans, can help you meet your magnesium needs.
-Still, many people don't get enough from their diet, especially in high enough doses to make a difference.
+Still, many people14 don't get enough from their diet, especially in high enough doses to make a difference.
 Supplementing on top of diet sources can help you get the full benefits.

 My free 7-day meal plan is full of nutrient rich foods that help with hormone balance and overall health!